emtpb/proposal_dfg/README.md

 * Lamb wave modes repulsion in multi-layered structures II ([449607253](https://gepris.dfg.de/gepris/projekt/449607253))

 Did you submit a successful application using one of these templates?
-Feel free to tell us so we can add your project to the list above.
+Feel free to tell us, so we can add your project to the list above.